-By the way, if you are paying for Instagram Ads, you have another option for your analytics.
-You can view metrics relating to your Instagram ad in Ads Manager.
-While this won’t tell you much about your followers as such, it does tell you about your ads Performance, Demographics, and Placement.
+By the way, if you are utilizing Instagram advertising, you have another option for your analytics.
+You can view metrics relating to your ads in Instagram Ads Manager.
+While this won’t tell you much about your followers as such, it does tell you about your ads’ Performance, Demographics, and Placement.
 The results that Ads Manager shows depend on the objective you set for your campaign.

-You can use Union Metrics to monitor all your social profiles to learn precisely how your content performs.
+You can use Listen to monitor all your social profiles to learn precisely how your content performs.
 It will show you what content works across social media – and what doesn’t, and when your audience is most receptive to find the best time to post.